wazo-platform/wazo-doc/source/high_availability/high_availability.rst

 HA cluster, users are guaranteed to never experience a downtime of more than 5 minutes of their basic telephony service.

-.. note:: Information on this page applies only to XiVO 1.2 and later.

 The HA solution in XiVO is based on a 2-nodes "master and slave" architecture.
 In the normal situation, both the master and slave nodes are running in parallel, the slave acting as an "hot standby", and all